tahoma2d/tahoma2d_docs/source/rendering_the_animation.rst

 Render tasks and sub-tasks will be distributed on the farm, one for each computer, so that several tasks can be executed at the same time (see  :ref:`Using the Toonz Farm <using_the_toonz_farm>`  ).

-If you are not using the OpenToonz render farm, dividing the task into chunks is not only useless, but it slows down the rendering process as well.
+If you are not using the Tahoma render farm, dividing the task into chunks is not only useless, but it slows down the rendering process as well.
 For this reason it's suggested to use a high **Render Task Chunk Size** value (e.g. 1000) in the Preferences  →  General pane.

 .. note:: Chunk size is relevant only when animations are rendered as image sequences (for example in TIF or TGA formats).